monk31/wifi_lattice/README.md

   pin (TDI)       →  GPIO  (pin 23 esp32)
   pin (TMS)       →  GPIO  (pin 21 esp32)

-  CAUTION : if you are a fpga machx02 256 until 2000, you can use esp32 wroom-32
+  CAUTION : if you are a fpga machx02 256 until 2000, you must use esp32 wroom-32
             else use esp32 wrover with spi ram

 usage

 to know the adress ip local use a command